bprin97/Hand_Detection_and_Segmentation/README.md

 # Running the Experiment :
 In order to run the application do :
+1. download the CNN model at the following link : [CNN Model](https://drive.google.com/drive/u/1/folders/1si3Y3UUTIwSsnHo3mJ4tCpgyg-4KV9yy)
-1. Install the OpenCV library and CMake and configure your system to makes them ready for use
+2. Install the OpenCV library and CMake and configure your system to makes them ready for use
-2. Open the Terminal and go to the project folder
+3. Open the Terminal and go to the project folder
-3. create a build empty folder and move the terminal to build
+4. create a build empty folder and move the terminal to build
-4. here run the following terminal command : cmake ..
+5. here run the following terminal command : cmake ..
-5. run the following command : make
+6. run the following command : make
-6. then move in the folder Debug where the executable file named as 'CVProject' or 'CVProject.exe'
+7. then move in the folder Debug where the executable file named as 'CVProject' or 'CVProject.exe'
-7. run :  .\CVProject.exe -TestImgPath="your_path_to_the_test_dataset" -model="your_path_to_the_CNN_model" -DetImgSave="your_path_where_save_the_images_with_the_boxes" -BoxCoordSave="your_path_where_to_save_the_txt_files_with_the_derived_boxes" -SegImgSave="path_to_save_the_segmented_images"
+8. run :  .\CVProject.exe -TestImgPath="your_path_to_the_test_dataset" -model="your_path_to_the_CNN_model" -DetImgSave="your_path_where_save_the_images_with_the_boxes" -BoxCoordSave="your_path_where_to_save_the_txt_files_with_the_derived_boxes" -SegImgSave="path_to_save_the_segmented_images"
 -MaskImgSave="path_to_save_the_mask_derived"